GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/shared-storage/ab-testing/index.md

    You can store the creative rotation mode, and other metadata, to rotate the creatives across different sites.
 *  [**Known customer for payment provider**](/docs/privacy-sandbox/shared-storage/known-customer):
-   You can store whether the user has registered on your site into Shared Storage, then render a different element based on that stored status.
+   You can store whether the user has registered on your site into shared storage, then render a different element based on that stored status.

 These are only some of the possible use cases for Shared Storage.
 We'll continue to add examples as we